adityarajpanda/adityarajpanda/README.md

 - 📚 Retrieval-Augmented Generation (RAG) design & optimization
 - 🔗 **Langchain** for building LLM-powered pipelines and chaining tools
 - 🧠 **CrewAI** for orchestrating multi-agent LLM systems in data workflows
-- 📊 **Opik** – an open-source platform for monitoring and evaluating LLM outputs
 - 🧠 Using **Vector Databases** like FAISS, ChromaDB for semantic search
 - ⚗️ Prototyping LLM-based analytics workflows on enterprise data